metadata:

 -

-On the issue card, click the name of the tag or component and select its color.
+On the issue card, click the name of the tag or component and select a color.

-This tag or component will be highlighted by color on all cards.
+The selected tag or component will be highlighted with this color on all cards.

 -